Retro Gaming & Development Magazines (Games Industry)

 The “Journal of Computer Game Design” was founded by Chris Crawford, a well-known game designer and developer, in June 1987 1.
 The journal’s primary focus was on computer and video game design.
 It was one of the first publications to provide insights and discussions on the art and science of game design.

 The journal featured articles, essays, and discussions about various aspects of game design, development, and theory.
 It covered topics such as game mechanics, narrative design, player engagement, and industry trends.
+No programming or asset development articles were posted it was purley for game design.

 The “Journal of Computer Game Design” ceased publication in the early 1990s.
 While it had a significant impact during its existence, it was succeeded by other publications and academic efforts dedicated to game design and development.